daksh-xyz/Fake-News-Detector/README.md

 ## Usage

 1. Launch the app by running `streamlit run app.py`.
-2. Choose between text input or file upload.
+2. Copy and paste your news in the text inout area.
+3. Click on the predict button.
-3. View the prediction results and confidence scores from each model.
+4. View the prediction results and confidence scores from each model.

 ---